 • Poor Color Choices

-People often choose colors that look good on a desktop screen instead of colors that work in real conditions.
+The mistake is that colors that look good on a computer screen are selected, instead of colors that work in real conditions.

 Weak color choices include: